2,458 texts in Legends of the Jews (Ginzberg)

 It happened to Moses, even after forty years of leading the Israelites through the wilderness.
 And the consequences, according to tradition, were profound.
 For four decades, Moses,...

 Like Moses, for instance.
 He led the Israelites out of Egypt, received the Torah, and yet, he never set foot in the Promised Land.
 Why?
-We often point to the incident at Kadesh, wh...
+Readers often point to the incident at Kades...

 God created the world in six days.
 And after each day, He looked around and said, "Yeah, that's good."
 But not every day got that stamp.
 Why?
 Well, some say it's because of water. ...

-That's the story we're about to explore.
-After all those years wandering in the desert, the Israelites, led by Moses, were finally approaching the land promised to them by God.
-The...
+Legends of the Jews turns to Edom Refuses Israel and Blocks the Desert Road.
+After all those years wandering in the desert, the Israelites, led by Moses, were finally approaching t...

 The ancient Israelites certainly did.
 And sometimes, loss can make that feeling even more intense.
-Imagine this: You're trekking through the desert, following a cloud that miraculo...
+You're trekking through the desert, following a cloud that miraculously smooths t...

 The Legends of the Jews, that incredible collection of stories and expansions on the biblical narrative compiled by Louis Ginzberg, recounts just such a moment.
 We find Moses facin...